Wireless Information and Power Transfer: Nonlinearity, Waveform Design and Rate-Energy Tradeoff

-A first observation is that for the first two strategies, namely PC and NC, increasing $N$ boosts the harvested energy.
-On the other hand, in the absence of multisine waveform, the harvested energy does not change much.
-This was predicted from the scaling laws in Table \ref{scaling_law_summary} that showed that the average $z_{DC}$ with OFDM waveform is independent of $N$ in frequency flat channel and only increases logarithmically with $N$ in frequency selective channel, and is lower than that achieved with the multisine waveform (which scaled linearly with $N$).
-A second observation is that without WPT waveform, the rate-energy region appears convex such that power-splitting (PS) outperforms time sharing (TS), irrespectively of $N$.
-On the other hand, with a WPT waveform, for both PC and NC, the rate-energy region with PS is convex for low $N$ ($N=2,4$) but concave-convex for larger $N$ ($N=8,16$).
+A \textit{second} observation is that without power/WPT waveform, the R-E region appears convex such that power-splitting (PS) outperforms time sharing (TS), irrespectively of $N$.
+On the other hand, with the superposed waveform, the R-E region with PS is convex for low $N$ ($N=2,4$) but concave-convex for larger $N$ ($N=8,16$).
 This has for consequences that PS-only is suboptimal.
 Looking at Fig.\ \ref{z_DC_results_SWIPT_N}(b) for $N=8$, the convex hull is obtained by TS between WPT (multisine waveform only and $\rho=1$) and WIPT with $0<\rho<1$ (illustrated by point A).
-Going for $N=16$, the convex hull is obtained by TS between the two extreme points: WPT (multisine waveform only and $\rho=1$) and OFDM with water-filling (with $\rho=0$).
-This shows that the convex hull with PC and NC can in general be obtained by a combination of TS and PS.
-This behaviour is observed because of the concacity-convexity of the rate-energy region achieved by PC, and fundamentally originates from the non-linearity of the rectifier.
+Going for $N=16$, the convex hull is obtained by TS between the two extreme points: WPT (multisine waveform only and $\rho=1$) and WIT with water-filling (with $\rho=0$).
+This shows that the convex hull can in general be obtained by a combination of TS and PS.
+This behavior is observed because of the concacity-convexity of the R-E region, and fundamentally originates from the rectifier nonlinearity.
 Note that those observations are in sharp contrast with the existing WIPT literature (relying on the linear model).
 It is indeed shown in \cite{Zhou:2013,Zhou:2014} that PS always outperforms TS.